Incentive Aware AI Regulations: A Credal Characterisation: Introduction

 \section{Introduction}

-As ML systems are increasingly deployed in high-stakes domains ranging from credit scoring~\citep{baesens2003benchmarking} to social justice~\citep{angwin2022machine}, their associated risks have become real~\citep{buolamwini2018gender,laux2024trustworthy}.
-Policymakers have reacted to this threat with the development of comprehensive AI governance frameworks, such as the EU AI Act~\citep{edwards2021eu}.
-In practice, the policymakers face a delicate balancing act as the goal of regulation is twofold: (1) preventing the deployment of unsafe models by making the non-compliant model providers self exclude (e.g., those failing fairness or robustness standards) while simultaneously (2) fostering safe innovation by encouraging compliant model providers to participate in the market.
-We term this the \emph{perfect market outcome}.
-Regulators could possibly achieve perfect market outcomes via regulations with white box access to models, i.e., model weights, gradients, including access to training procedure and hyper-parameters~\citep{shevlane2022structured,solaiman2023gradient}.
+As machine learning systems are increasingly deployed in high-stakes domains, ranging from credit scoring~\citep{baesens2003benchmarking} to social justice~\citep{angwin2022machine}, their associated risks can no longer be overlooked~\citep{buolamwini2018gender,laux2024trustworthy}.
+Policymakers have responded to these risks by developing AI governance frameworks, such as the EU AI Act~\citep{edwards2021eu}.
+While stricter regulations may deter non-compliance, it also risks triggering market collapse~\citep{goodman2017european}.
+Effective regulations must therefore balance two competing goals: (1) preventing non-compliant model providers, e.g., those failing fairness or robustness standards, from entering the market, while simultaneously (2) retaining compliant providers within the market.
+We refer to this situation as the \emph{perfect market outcome} (PMO), in which regulators successfully deter non-compliance without excessively rejecting legitimate entrants.

-However, in practice, regulators must often regulate models with limited black-box access, as proprietary interests and trade secrets frequently preclude the disclosure of model architectures or training data~\citep{pasquale2015black,raji2020closing}.
-Therefore, some policymakers argue for an outcome-based approach to regulation ~\citep{hadfield2023regulatory,brundage2018malicious}.
-To enforce outcome-based regulations, regulators must determine if models fulfil regulations via finite-sample benchmarks, and thus face \emph{statistical uncertainty}~\citep{ren2024safetywashing,jansen2024statistical}.
-At the same time, model providers possess much more knowledge than regulators about model's abilities and pitfalls.
-This creates an \emph{information asymmetry} between providers and regulators which can be exploited by the model providers~\citep{casper2024black,li2025making}.
-In this work, we formalise this problem by casting AI regulation as a mechanism design problem under uncertainty.
-We propose \emph{regulation mechanisms} which push the burden of proof on the providers.
-Instead of trying to prove ``This model is unsafe'', the regulator now judges, ``Is the model provider willing to bet their own capital on the model's safety?''